amanchik/cpp/README.md

 # cpp
-My Solutions for problems on Google Code Jam
+My Solutions for problems on Google Code Jam in C++